AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/cloud-acceleration-manager/using-cam/cam-readiness-phase.md

 ### Using View Trendline {#trendline-view-cam}

-When you upload more than one Best Practices Analyzer (BPA) report in a Project, you can select the **View Trendline** option to view and compare results from the historical BPA reports.
+When you upload more than one, distinct Best Practices Analyzer (BPA) report in a Project, you can select the **View Trendline** option to view and compare results from the historical BPA reports.

 Follow the steps below to view reports from the trendline option:

 >[!NOTE]
->When you upload more than one BPA report in a Project, you see the **...** icon.
+>When you upload more than one, distinct BPA report in a Project, you see the **...** icon.
+Reports are considered the same (not distinct) if their host and creation time are the same.

 1. Navigate to your project and click **Review** from the **Best Practices Analysis** card in the **Readiness** phase.